cjrace/gss-chart-colours/colour_palette_guidance.md

 # DRAFT: Colour palette for charts made by the Government Analysis Function

-## Aim
+## Aims

-To provide members of the Government Analysis Function (AF) with a colour palette for basic charts that is as accessible as possible.
+1. To provide members of the Government Analysis Function (AF) with an example colour palette for basic charts that is accessible.
+2. To provide resources and guidance for analysts who wish to test their own colour palettes for accessibility.

 The AF covers everyone who produces analysis in government.

 Colours are given in hex code.
-RGB, CYMK and Pantone versions should also be included. <!-- Cam Race: These are the different formats the DfE branding guidance gives colours in, could include an appendix or a specific section at the start outlining our recommended series of colours to pick from, with all the versions of the colours -->
+RGB, CYMK and Pantone versions should also be included once the examples have been agreed upon. <!-- Cam Race: These are the different formats the DfE branding guidance gives colours in, could include an appendix or a specific section at the start outlining our recommended series of colours to pick from, with all the versions of the colours -->

 ## Note on accessibility

-When providing a colour palette for charts and graphics we aim to provide colours that have enough contrast with the white background and enough contrast between adjacent colours.
+When designing a colour palette for charts and graphics we aim to provide colours that have enough contrast with the white background and enough contrast between adjacent colours.

 This is because all content published on public sector websites must legally meet all the A standard and AA standard success criterions listed in the Web Content Accessibility Guidelines 2.1.